About the airport

 • Fossil-free electricity consumption through certified green electricity

-• Fossil-free fuels for vehicles through electricity and the biofuel HVO-100
+• Fossil-free vehicle fuels through electricity and the biofuel HVO-100

-We are happy to receive job applications on an ongoing basis.
+We are happy to accept job applications on an ongoing basis.

 Email your CV and cover letter to jobb@sft.se

-Good to know: In order to work at Skellefteå Airport, you must pass a security check.
-The security check includes a register check with the Swedish Transport Agency, an extract from the Police Authority’s criminal record and you must be able to show proof of employment for five years (work, education, etc.).
+Good to know: In order to work at Skellefteå Airport, you must undergo a security clearance.
+The security clearance includes a record check with the Swedish Transport Agency, an extract from the Swedish Police Authority's criminal record, and you must be able to show proof of employment for the past five years (work, education, etc.).